ngbp/ngbp/README.md

 and concatenated with the rest of the JavaScript files, but when a test/spec file changes, only the tests are run.
 This allows the watch command to complete in a fraction of the time it would ordinarily take.

+In addition, if you're running a Live Reload plugin in your browser (see below), you won't even have to refresh to see the changes!
+When the `watch` task detects a file change, it will reload the page for you.
+Sweet.

 However, a complete build is always available by simply running the default
 task: